-According to Geoffrey Moore, the noted high tech marketing guru, a market segment consists of a specific business role (someone charged with achieving specific business results) in a specific industry, and probably in a specific geography.
+According to Geoffrey Moore, the noted high tech marketing guru, a market segment consists of a specific business role (someone charged with achieving specific business results) in a specific industry and probably in a specific geographical setting.

 For example, “Chief Medical Officers in hospitals with 200-500 beds in California” is a well-defined market segment.
 “Healthcare CXO’s” is not.

-The more precise the segmentation, the easier the rest of the market entry work will become.
+The more precise the segmentation, the easier the rest of the market entry work will be.

-The best market segment to select is one that is adjacent to the one you are currently serving, and for which you have identified a compelling need that you can address.
+The best market segment to select is one that is adjacent to the segment you are currently serving, and for which you have identified a compelling need that you can address.

-The next challenge is how to access the above target group.
-Are they members of any given organization?
-Do they regularly attend certain conferences, subscribe to certain trade journals, open emails or take calls from someone they don’t already know?
+The next challenge is determining how to access the above target group.
+Are they members of any organization?
+Do they regularly attend certain conferences?
+Do they subscribe to certain trade journals?
+Do they open emails or take calls from unknown sources?
 Are they active on any social media network?

-In short, what are the best ways to reach them and how cost effective are those?
-Without having reasonable access, you will spend too much time and money to enter the new market.
+In short, what are the best ways to reach them, and how cost effective are those?

-While you expect your cost of marketing and sales to be quite high in the beginning, you want to know that it will come down to acceptable levels (no more than 30% of sales) once you achieve a certain level of name recognition and presence in that market—which should happen after about 12-18 months of consistent marketing and sales efforts.
+While the cost of your marketing and sales is expected to be quite high initially , you want to ensure its reduction to acceptable levels (no more than 30% of sales) once you achieve a certain degree of name recognition and presence in that market—which should happen after 12-18 months of consistent marketing and sales efforts.

-All sales are replacement sales—you are trying to replace what is already in place with something new (your product).
+All sales are replacement sales, since you are trying to replace an established product with something new— your product.